Mastering Magisters' Terrace

 - Resist the pull to avoid unnecessary damage.

-Once Jamalis falls, the ascent continues towards Dentrius.
+Once Gemellus falls, the ascent continues towards Degentrius.
 The ascent presents familiar void mobs, allowing players to focus on the final showdown.

 The final arena features four quadrants divided by void torrent beams.
 Positioning is crucial: